mortezakowkabi/jcb-persian-documentation/044-Hello-World-Component-with-Joomla-Component-Builder-Creator-Extended.md

 [00:06:23](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h06m23s)

 There are two principals to mention before we start.
 One is patience, the other is perseverance.
-Within any programming career these are invaluable principals.
+Within any programming career these aspects are invaluable.
 [00:06:49](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h06m49s) This is what has made JCB possible and this is also what would make you successful in using JCB.[00:07:17](https://www.youtube.com/watch?v=IQfsLYIeblk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h07m17s)  It is not a component which is claimed to have no internal conflicts or inconsistencies but it is most certainly a component with which I have developed countless mini program components which I am maintaining.

 ### Basic Steps To Understand How To Build
             * Self Explanatory